-PROGRESS Women in Surgery Fellowship, supported by Johnson & Johnson
+PROGRESS Women in Surgery Fellowship, funded by Johnson & Johnson

 RCSI has a long tradition of excellence in surgical training.
 Our surgeons, male and female have, over many decades, earned leading positions in institutions across the world.